 - Unique Principle: Most companies focus on how to be better.
 Better customer service.
 Or a better price.
 However, better is hard to measure.
 In fact, it causes doubt which lowers emotional connectivity.
 I have discovered in working for so many companies that “Unique is Better Than Best.”
 Best is relative to them believing you.
 And “unique” is about how they see your differences to others in your market.
 Being unique increases the emotional connectivity if you have put the uniqueness in context to why they should consider your promise.

 These principles to getting your message heard and had your audiences take action from your message is what I do.
-I share messages like this though my speeches and my work with clients.
+I share messages like this through my speeches and my work with clients.
 I’d love to know what you do to increase “emotional connectivity.”
-Send me an email to email@example.com.
+Send me an email to [email protected].